urilivshits/pageinference/chrome-web-store-description.md

 **Requirements:**
 • Chrome browser (or Chromium-based)
 • OpenAI API key (get yours at platform.openai.com)
-• A sense of humor about delightful flower animations
+• A sense of humor about delightful stars animations

 ---